By The Wyoming LLC Attorney TeamMay 28, 2022

 If you own large tracts of real estate for commercial or residential development, you may benefit from holding this property in a Land Trust.
 Also, if you own a piece of land that you want to preserve for wildlife or conservation, holding it in a Land Trust is often recommended.

-Smart real estate investors devote a good amount of time and effort towards implementing effective asset protection strategies.
+Smart real estate investors devote a good amount of time and effort toward implementing effective asset protection strategies.
 Arguably, the simplest form of asset protection is personal privacy.
 And, the least expensive form of personal privacy for a real estate investor is that which is gained when they use a Land Trust to hold title to their property.